Welcome to Year Four

 In Science we will be exploring a variety of ways to identify, sort, group and classify living things.
 We will learn how animals are split into 'vertebrates' and 'invertebrates' and begin to consider the differences between living things within these classifications.
 We will use and create classification keys to group, identify and name living things from the local habitat and beyond.
 This unit also introduces children to the idea that environments are subject to human-made and natural changes, and that these changes can have a significant impact on living things.
 Throughout the unit children work scientifically by gathering, recording and presenting information in different ways.

-In R.E we will explore the theme of ‘What words of wisdom can guide us?’ and in Latin, we will continue to “Meet the Family” (using our Latin names of course!) and maybe find a few more names for the animals we have.
-We will make a start on our new sketch books in art and continue learning lots more skills in computing.
+In R.E we will explore the theme of ‘What words of wisdom can guide us?’ and in Latin, we will continue to “Meet the Family” (using our Latin names of course!), explore the months of the year and maybe find a few more names for the animals we have.